nuelcas/nuelcas/README.md

 ## About me

 <!-- TO DO: change the profile picture -->
 Hi, I'm Cas.
-A web developer and educationist.
+A Web Developer and Technical Writer.

 <details open>
   <summary>My Top Ranked Languages</summary>